aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

 The following limitations apply:

--  Local declarations are not supported; only global identifiers corresponding to elements in .
+-  Local declarations are not supported; only global identifiers corresponding to elements in :any:`AllIdentifiers`.

 -  Quantities are not supported.

 -  The ``source file``, ``module code`` and ``user data`` attributes are not supported.

--  The current maximum number of identifiers is thirty thousand.
+-  The current maximum number of runtime identifiers is 30000.